cedricziel/typo3-heroku-distribution/README.md

 4. push to heroku ``git push heroku master``
 5. open in browser and complete setup with ``heroku open`` make sure to delete ``web/FIRST_INSTALL`` afterwards

+## Customization

+php.ini values will be picked up from a ``.user.ini`` file in ``web``.
+Go there if you need to adjust values.
+Placing it there has [no performance penalty](https://devcenter.heroku.com/articles/custom-php-settings#user-ini-files-recommended).

 ## Tips